 During the 1920-1921 winter season, 346 Marlborough was the home of Henry Maynard Rees and his wife, Eliza Pugsley (McKeehan) Rees.
 They had married in September of 1920 in Cleveland while he was a medical student.
 By 1922 they had returned to Cleveland, but by the 1924-1925 season were living at 110 Marlborough and he was executive of a bearings manufacturing company.

-During the 1921-1922 winter season, 346 Marlborough was the home of coal dealer Louis Frederic Stanton Bader and his wife, Constance (Jaques) Wadley Bader, They had married in June of 1921.
-Their principal residence was in Dover.
+During the 1921-1922 winter season, 346 Marlborough was the home of Louis Frederic Stanton Bader and his wife, Constance (Jaques) Wadley Bader.
+They had married in June of 1921.
+Their principal residence was Windover in Dover, Massachusetts.
+He was a coal dealer and investor in telephone companies.
+In 1926, they built a second home, Puertas Viegas, in Palm Beach, Florida.

 On August 7, 1922, 346 Marlborough was purchased from Mary DeBlois by clothing and woolens merchant James Leonard Wesson, a widower.
 Living with him were his daughters, Isabel Wesson and Caroline (Wesson) Freeman, widow of Henry Huggeford Freeman, and the Freemans’ son, James W. Freeman.
 They previously had lived at 174 Newbury.